5/8/2025

 Analyst, Desjardins Capital Markets

 Thanks.
 Good morning.
-Just with what we're seeing with the trade dynamics in the US, I was wondering if you had any comments on the competitive environment in that country, especially as it competes with some local manufacturers there.
+Just with what we're seeing with the trade dynamics in the U.S., I was wondering if you had any comments on the competitive environment in that country, especially as Cerbera competes with some local manufacturers there.
 Have you noticed any sort of changes on that front or no meaningful changes so far?

 speaker

-It's always a bit difficult, because we are the only public company into accessibility.
+It's always a bit difficult, Fred, because we are the only public company into accessibility.
 So I think it's the same competitive environment.
-Again, we are lucky.
-It's a good industry.
+Again, we are lucky it's a good industry.
 There's good competitors.
 We all respect each other.
 So I would say there's no big change of dynamics into the industry.
-And I think we are definitely the most active, at least a lot, I think, by bringing new products, making tuck-in acquisitions, doing more things for dealers.
-So I think that's why I remain a great partner, because we bring value to a dealer.
+And I think we are definitely the most active parties, I think. by bringing new products, making token acquisition, doing more things for dealers.
+So I think that's why Sabah remains a great partner because we bring value to a dealer.

 speaker